yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 .. _Review_grades:

 ********************************************************
-Review how grading is configured for your course
+Review How Grading is Configured for Your Course
 ********************************************************

 You can review the assignment types that are graded and their respective weights on the Instructor Dashboard.